Unboxed-Software/solana-course/content/cpi-guard.md

 let userTokenAccount = anchor.web3.Keypair.generate()
 let maliciousAccount = anchor.web3.Keypair.generate()
 ```
-Then, we can move on to the "[CPI Guard] Approve Delegate Example" test.
+Then, we can move on to the `"[CPI Guard] Approve Delegate Example"` test.
 You'll notice that some test names have "[CPI Guard]" in the title.
-Those with this in the title are tests with a CPI Guarded token account and those without it use token accounts without the CPI Guard enabled.
+Those with this in the title are tests with a CPI Guard enabled and those without it use token accounts with the CPI Guard disabled.
 They invoke the same exact instruction in our target program, the only difference is whether or not they have the CPI Guard enabled or not.
 This is done to illustrate what the CPI Guard protects against versus an account without one.

 To test our instruction, we first need to create our token mint and a token account with extensions.